|

 I know it’s not a big deal but I never use screws for this matter, because they are sticking out too far and interfering with the drywall!

 4. Measure the length you need for the supply duct.
 Take the measurement from about an inch inside the takeoff to about an inch into the boot collar.
+The guy is completely out of touch with reality.
+He doesn’t know the right way on how to make a measurement.
+Beside that his measurement is wrong!

-5. Cut the duct to length with a round duct cutter.
-You need to use a round duct cutter because the cutter actually removes a thin strip of metal along the cut line (figure H), which makes the cut a lot smoother.
+because the cutter actually removes a thin strip of metal along the cut line (figure H), which makes the cut a lot smoother.
 It is almost impossible to cut the metal with any other tool.

 This guy is awesome!
 This tool is actually designed to cut a duct which is already snapped together.
 But I never have seen that anyone in this business use this kind of tool.
 If this tool is not in use it’s probably very expensive, so, be ready to spend another $45, or hire a heating contractor and start saving money!

 “It is almost impossible to cut the metal with any other tool” – I don’t know where this guy comes from!
-Maybe he won a competition among DIY-rs on that website, or maybe he just a boyfriend of the owner’s wife, but he definitely doesn’t know what he is talking about.
+Maybe he won a competition among DIY-rs on that website, or maybe he just a boyfriend of the owner’s wife , but he definitely doesn’t know what he is talking about.

 6. Snap the duct together.
 It has a special snap lock built in at the factory.